 9/11 Day of Service and Remembrance

-Points of Light – in partnership with Operation Gratitude and George Washington University, and with support from the Corporation for National and Community Service – will pay tribute to the September 11, 2001 first responders.
-On Sept.
-11, 2014, community leaders and volunteers will assemble 500 first responder care kits in remembrance of the first responders of September 11, 2001.
+Points of Light – in partnership with Operation Gratitude and George Washington University, and with support from the Corporation for National and Community Service – organized the volunteer service project.

 Wendy Spencer, CEO of the Corporation for National and Community Service, came to applaud the volunteers.
 She said to them that volunteering on 9/11 is a sincere way to “participate, honor and give back.”